|Age Limit:||Location: Australia|

 - One can combine multiple courses with the same visa like language course and a vocational course.

-- The minimum duration of a course is 12 weeks and maximum is 50 weeks.
+- The minimum duration of a course is 12 weeks and the maximum is 50 weeks.

 There are several Australia student visa requirements that you must meet if you want to study abroad in this incredible country.
 As of March 24, 2012, the Australian government is evaluating applications for student visas based on five Assessment Levels (with Level 1 having the least stringent criteria applied and Level 5 having the most stringent criteria applied) that take into account two key factors: